5 Best Wading Staff – Which To Choose & Why You Need One

 Fixed Length Staff

 A fixed-length staff is going to be the most durable!
 There are no moving parts that could fail or weaken over time.
-If you’re a close distance to the water and know you’re going to be moving in and out of bodies of water with fast currents and slippery bottoms, then a fixed-length staff is ideal.
+If you’re fishing close to the water and know you will be moving in and out of the water with fast currents and slippery bottoms, then a fixed-length staff is ideal.

-These days, the fixed-length staffs are quite light and you won’t feel as if you’re lugging around anything too heavy!
-As long as you don’t mind the lack of portability, you’ll make up for it with the extra strength it provides.
+The fixed-length options are quite light these days, and you won’t feel like you’re lugging around anything too heavy!
+As long as you don’t mind the lack of portability, you’ll compensate for it with the extra strength it provides.

 How To Use A Staff When Casting And Catching

-When you’re fishing, you obviously don’t have any free hands to carry a wading staff.
-As a result, you should be sure to attach it to your waist to make sure it doesn’t float away when you drop it.
+When fishing, you don’t have any free hands to carry a wading staff.
+As a result, you should attach it to your waist to ensure it doesn’t float away when you drop it.

-When it comes time to cast or fight a fish, toss your staff downstream so it doesn’t get in your way as you’re maneuvering in the water trying to land a fish.
-By putting it upstream, it could get tangled in your line or trip you up as you’re walking.
-Drop it downstream and worry about landing the fish or making a perfect cast.
+When it comes time to cast or fight a fish, always toss your staff downstream so it doesn’t get in your way as you maneuver in the water trying to land a fish.
+Throwing it upstream or in front of you means it could get tangled in your line or trip you up as you’re walking.
+Drop it downstream and worry about focusing on landing the fish or making the perfect fly fishing cast

 My Best Wading Staff Selection And Recommendations